-A new phenomenon is the emergence of the so-called NoSQL databases, which lack the structure of the relational databases and do not use the SQL language.
+A relatively new phenomenon is the emergence of the so-called NoSQL databases, which lack the structure of the relational databases and do not use the SQL language.
 I don't cover NoSQL databases in this book.
+If this topic interests you, check out NoSQL For Dummies, by Adam Fowler (Wiley Publishing, Inc.).